Sport Fishing in Dominica

 Anyone that has enjoyed a holiday to Dominica will notice just how much of an important role sportfishing plays.
 A large number of locals rely on the business provided by tourists, and sportfishing is pretty big on this Caribbean island so there is no shortage of opportunities in Dominica.

 Fishing, as a whole, is a big part of the local economy, with catches primarily serving the domestic market.
 Dominica fishing is decidedly un-modern, which may appeal to people looking for that old-style charm of simple fishing.

 Dominica, as stated, has many rivers and streams; however, fishing the rivers in Dominica is usually restricted for most of the year to old family and friends.
 So you’ll probably need to make friends with a local fishing guide if you want to try the fresh-water route.
 Dominica fishing guides can also help you explore the burgeoning prawn and crayfish markets throughout the Commonwealth.

-Deep-sea fishing is the most widely available on the island, which make sense given the impressive drop-offs found a short distance from the island.
+Deep-sea fishing is the most widely available on the island, which makes sense given the impressive drop-offs found a short distance from the island.
 You can easily charter a boat and find yourself in the perfect spot for some deep-sea fishing in just 15 minutes.

 The leeward side of the island is where most of the deep sea fishing is done, although the Guadeloupe Channel found off the north coast and the Macaouba Bank towards the southeast are also great locations.